Health Science Division Information

 Prepare for a Career in Health Science

 The Health Science division is comprised of eight major health programs leading to certification and/or licensure.
 The health careers at Cypress College provide for quality care of an individual from birth to death.
 Health careers are exciting, dynamic and growing professions, with employment opportunities expected to continue in high demand for many years to come.
 As technology advances, it is expected new programs will be added to the existing program options.
 Health career programs include occupations that involve either direct patient care, or indirect patient care.

 Programs Ranked Highest in the Nation

 Programs in the Health Science Division are ranked among the highest in the state and nation.
 Pass rates on licensure exams consistently exceed national norms.
 Graduates are well respected in the medical and dental community.
-Programs maintain accreditation with national organizations, reflect the highest standards of instruction and patient care, and utilize state-of-the-art equipment in laboratory classes.
+Programs maintain accreditation with national organizations, reflect the highest standards of instruction and patient care, and utilize state-or-the-art equipment in laboratory classes.

 Health Science Transcript Information

 When you apply to a Health Science program, you will need to supply official college transcripts from other colleges to Cypress College Admissions and Records.
 You are required to apply to Cypress College and be assigned a student ID number prior to submitting official transcripts.

 An official printed transcript is one that has been stamped and sealed by the college or university and is mailed or hand carried unopened to Cypress College Admissions and Records.
 Once a transcript has been opened by anyone other than college personnel it is no longer an official document.
 An official digital transcript is one that has been sent digitally from a college directly to Cypress College to firstname.lastname@example.org.

 If you have attended Cypress or If you have attended Cypress or Fullerton College you will need to print or download your unofficial transcripts off the website.
 If you attended either college prior to 1984 you will need to get official transcripts from Records.